10. Tuning python-oracledb

 10.3.
 Statement Caching

-The python-oracledb Thick mode uses Oracle Call Interface statement cache, whereas the Thin mode uses its own implementation.
+The python-oracledb Thick mode uses Oracle Call Interface statement caching, whereas the Thin mode uses its own implementation.

 10.3.1.
 Setting the Statement Cache